FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 ### DRAFT

-- I cannot delete user data in cards
 - Messaging funcitonalities will be set in the individual admin pages for the functionalites as a CTA
 - I have to resolve the back button dilemma for the sake of browser navigation.
 Covering it up with the home btn will not cut it.
-- We have reaffirmed the need for the users card.
 - Remove white space while confiming token inputs.

 ### DESIGN REVIEW